nioe/madr-tools/readme.md

 # madr-tools

-Node.js CLI tools to help you create and mange [Markdown Architectural Decision Records (MADR)](https://github.com/adr/madr).
+Node.js CLI tools to help you create and manage [Markdown Architectural Decision Records (MADR)](https://github.com/adr/madr).
 The famous [ADR Tools](https://github.com/npryce/adr-tools) have been taken as a role model for this Node.js port.

 ## Installation